Summary

 • Seeds: there are different criteria for classifying seeds.
 Firstly, their water content (dry seeds or watery seeds), then the proportion and distribution of their tissues (seeds with perisperm, seeds with albumen or seeds without albumen or exalbuminous seeds), and finally their envelope(naked seeds, simple naked fruits, simple clothed fruits, compound fruits).

-In 2021, France will benefit from around 400 million hectares of cultivation of these products.
+In 2022, France will benefit from almost 400,000 hectares of cultivation of these products.
 France is not only Europe's leading consumer market for seeds, but also the world's leading exporter: in recent years, France has exported an average of over 1.5 billion euros worth of seeds worldwide.
-In 2021, its top three export customers are European: Spain accounted for 19% of total exports, Italy 16%, the Netherlands 12%, and the top three were followed in fourth and fifth place by Mexico (5%) and Morocco (4%).
+By 2022 - 2023, its leading export customers will be European: Germany will account for 16% of total exports, Spain 10% and Poland 6.7%, closely followed by Italy (6.4%) and the Netherlands (4%).

 The primary factor driving growth in the sector is the increase in the world's population, which is expected to reach almost 10 billion people by 2050.
-This is driving a steadily rising demand for agriculture and food production , and consequently for agricultural raw materials such as seeds and grains.
-The market's main driver is therefore demographic growth, but there is also the need to adapt agricultural varieties to climate change.
-This is a strong argument in favor of seed companies, who are investing in R&D to adapt their offering.
+This means a constantly growing demand for agriculture and food production, and consequently for agricultural raw materials such as seeds and grains.
+The main market driver is therefore demographic growth, but there is also the need to adapt agricultural varieties to climate change.
+This is a strong argument in favor of seed companies, who are investing in R&D to adapt their offer.

-In fact, this is what the world leader Vilmorin & Cie is doing , with the French company at the top of the market investing 16% of its revenues in R&D by 2021.
-The seed subsidiary of the Limagrain cooperative is the world's number one in vegetable seeds, even overtaking the giants Bayer-Monsanto and Syngenta.
+In fact, this is what the world leader Vilmorin & Cie is doing , with the French company leading the market and investing 14.6% of its revenues in R&D in 2023.
+The seed subsidiary of the Limagrain cooperative has established itself as the world leader in vegetable seeds, even overtaking the giants Bayer-Monsanto and Syngenta.
 It has recently positioned itself in the fennel, lamb's lettuce, spinach, chard and radish markets, strategically targeting niches for growth.

 In 2020, the Covid-19 epidemic had no significant impact on the sector, while the Russian-Ukrainian crisis underway since February 2022 has brought its share of bad news.
-In 2021, the two countries concerned accounted for almost 12% of French seed companies' exports, and they generated substantial sales there.
+In 2023, the two countries concerned accounted for around 7% of French seed company exports, compared with almost 12% in 2021.

 1.2 The global market